 Liz Fredette – Associate Artistic Director, Instructor, Director, Choreographer, Costume Designer – has been involved in theatre, in some way or another, since 1986 when she had the leading role in her 1st grade play.
 Twenty-plus years later, she’s still here!
 Liz attended Sarah Lawrence College where she earned both a Bachelor of Arts and a Masters in Education, with a focus on theatre education and acting.
 Liz has been working with John and MacGuffin since 2003, where she has functioned as: Director; Assistant Director; Choreographer; Stage Manager; Costume, Set, and Props Designer; and Instructor.
 She has directed and choreographed shows at many schools in Philadelphia and the surrounding areas, including: The Philadelphia School, JR Masterman Middle School, Greenfield Elementary School, and Friend Select School.
 Liz is the founder and director of Poolside Players, a summer drama program, at the Lombard Swim Club where she has worked in some capacity since she was 16 years old.
 Over the years, she has worked with several theatres and theatre outreach programs in Philadelphia and New York, including Arden Theatre Company and Lunchbox Theatre Outreach (2003 Arts Award, Education for Outreach Theatre Program; 2003 Sarah Lawrence College Community Service Award).
 When she’s not working with kids in a theatre she can usually be found near a pool–lifeguarding or teaching kids to swim.
 Next up?
 Directing MacGuffin’s Spring production of As You Like It.

-Mwazhuwa Kuretu – Director of Photography and Instructor
+Mwazhuwa Kuretu – Director of Photography & Lighting and Instructor

 Joy Orlemann – Choreographer and Instructor